-That phone number is linked to recent listings on a firearms auction website for several guns, ammunition, tactical vests and ballistic plates for car doors.
-The posts, from a user in Houston, apparently went online days after the shooting.
+That phone number also is linked to recent listings on a firearms auction website for several guns, ammunition, tactical vests and ballistic plates for car doors.
+The posts, from a user in Houston, apparently went online days after Hausknecht was shot.

 A spokesman for Houston police would not comment on the ads.

 Acevedo said a tip came in Tuesday after surveillance video released a day before showed the suspect, whom someone said they recognized.
 Police got a search warrant and went to Pappas’ home, but he was not there.

 Acevedo said Pappas had made phone calls indicating he was considering suicide.
 The suspect has not been seen in almost two days.

 “This man is dangerous.
 This man is capable.
 This man has some skills (with firearms),” he said.

 There was evidence at the home linking Pappas to the killing, the chief said.
 A lot of planning went into the killing, according to Acevedo.

 The suspect appeared to own multiple guns, he said.

 Pappas worked for 30 years as a constable, according to Texas Commission on Law Enforcement records.